New Orleans Cocktail Drinking Tour

 Dr. Gumbo offers two cocktail tours of New Orleans.
 The first is their 3-hour Cocktail History Tour, which details the city’s liquid history and includes 4 different cocktails from award-winning mixologists.
 The second is their Combo Cocktail & Food Tour, which spans 4 hours and allows guests to sample 10 different dishes and 4 full-sized cocktails.
 Guests will learn about the various restaurant family dynasties that exist in NOLA, as well as famous local recipes and the history of each drink and dish.

 Cocktail History Tour:

 - 3 hours

-- Cocktail History Tour: $65 (includes tour and 4 cocktails)
+- Cocktail History Tour: $65 (includes the tour and 4 cocktails)

 Combo Cocktail & Food Tour:

 - 4 hours

 - Every Tuesday and Thursday @ 1 pm.